-The Registrar will already be aware of the result of the Registration Examination which you must have passed and your attendance at the Induction Training Event.
+The Registrar will already be aware of the result of the Registration Examination which you must have passed and your attendance at the Induction Training Event and Business Management Course.

 Your degree certificate must also have been presented for authentication at the start of your pre-registration training.

 The aim is to have a seamless process for newly eligible pharmacists to join the register, i.e. there will be no delay between completing the compulsory pre-registration training and becoming a registered pharmacist.

 All essential documentation for registration, including the specified registration fee, must be submitted by the trainee to the Pharmaceutical Society NI no later than the end of 50th week of pre-registration training.
 This will include the final appraisal and declaration, which will indicate when the trainee will have completed 52 weeks.
 Documentation submitted after the 50th week will result in a delay in registration.

 A completed and signed Registration Checklist 2017-18 (Appendix 8) of essential documentation to be submitted for registration must accompany the final submission of documents.